Carlisle & Finch: Trains

-In 1897, they made a train set with a 4-wheel coal mining locomotive, three coal cars, two zinc-carbon elements, and a can of chromite.
+C&F's wood and metal trains entered the marketplace around 1897.
+They were approximately 5.5 inch tall and ran on metal track with rails 2 inch apart, known as 2 gauge.
+In 1897, C&F made a train set with a 4-wheel coal mining locomotive, three coal cars, two zinc-carbon elements, and a can of chromite.
 The locomotive included a switch for starting and reversing, and was powerful enough to pull the three loaded cars up a grade.
 That same year, they also made an "electric railway with double truck car" set, with a car running on two 4-wheel trucks.
 It was 12 in long, 5 in high, and 3.5 in wide, and made of polished brass with iron wheels.
 It had two motors and could run at 150 ft/min.
 Both sets included 18 ft of 2 in gauge track.